 before and after the conservation

 The painting was thoroughly restored and returned to the Church of the Holy Spirit - the parish church for the Poles living in Vilnius, in which Holy Masses and other services are said only in Polish.

-To create proper conditions for individual contemplation - adoration of the image of Merciful Jesus - for everyone, at any time, regardless the origin and background - the Metropolitan Archbishop of Vilnius, Cardinal Audrys Juozas Bačkis, made a decision to move the image of Merciful Jesus to a small neighbouring Church of the Holy Trinity, which was converted into a Divine Mercy Sanctuary.
+To create proper conditions for individual contemplation - adoration of the image of Merciful Jesus - for everyone, at any time, regardless the origin and background - the Metropolitan Archbishop of Vilnius, Cardinal Audrys Juozas Bačkis, decided to move the image of the Merciful Jesus to a small neighbouring Church of the Holy Trinity, which was converted into a Divine Mercy Sanctuary.

-The circumstances surrounding this event triggered controversial discussions in all media publications and thus, unintentionally, became a huge, positive promotion, reminding of the existence of the original image of Merciful Jesus in Vilnius and of the history of its origin coming from spreading the message of Divine Mercy delivered through the Saint Sister Faustina.
+The circumstances surrounding this event triggered controversial discussions in all media publications and thus, unintentionally, became a huge, positive promotion, reminding people of the existence of the original image of the Merciful Jesus in Vilnius and of the history of its origin, again spreading the message of Divine Mercy delivered through the Saint Sister Faustina.

 Perpetual adoration at the Divine Mercy Sanctuary in Vilnius, 12 Dominikonu st.

-The Congregation of the Sisters of Merciful Jesus, founded by the blessed Father Michael Sopoćko in response to the request of Lord Jesus, is a multinational community, actively contemplating, spreading the cult of Merciful Jesus.
-For several dozens of years the Sisters have been implementing the charisma of the Congregation, passed on by its founder, spreading the message of Divine Mercy all over the world.
-Through their prayer and sacrificial service to other people, they incessantly ask for the Divine Mercy for world, especially for the grace of mercy for the dying, and for the God's blessing for priests and religious persons.
+The Congregation of the Sisters of Merciful Jesus, founded by the Blessed Father Michael Sopoćko in response to the request of Lord Jesus, is a multinational community, actively contemplating and spreading the cult of the Merciful Jesus.
+For several decades the Sisters have been implementing the charism of the Congregation, passed on by its founder, by spreading the message of Divine Mercy all over the world.
+Through their prayer and sacrificial service to others, they incessantly ask for Divine Mercy for the world, especially for the grace of mercy for the dying, and for the God's blessing for priests and religious.